Select Page

 • Problem-solving initiatives

 Experiential therapies at Hanley Center broaden the array of interventions we offer our patients as they pursue total wellness.
-Each carefully crafted group is designed to promote teamwork, cooperation, communication skills, trust, and personal growth.
+Each carefully crafted group is designed to promote teamwork, cooperation, communication skills, trust and personal growth.
 With every opportunity, we challenge our patients to safely step outside their comfort zones with support from their peers.

 How do experiential therapies differ from more traditional therapies?

-Experiential therapy embraces a definition of health which moves beyond the mere absence of “illness,” and extends to encompass all areas of physical, emotional, social, and cognitive development.
-Our hope is to help each patient find an abundant life of purpose, meaning, and wellness.
-The unique feature of experiential therapy that makes it different from other forms of therapies is the use of interventions and strategies that get the body involved in the therapeutic process.
+The unique feature of experiential therapy that makes it different from other forms of therapy is the use of interventions and strategies that get the body involved in the therapeutic process.
 This means working within the bounds of each patient’s physical abilities and helping them mindfully connect to themselves.
-An experiential therapist has a unique perspective and can incorporate teamwork into the therapy process in a way that is relevant and meaningful.
-Our Wellness Coordinator weaves the concept of active, healthy living into our treatment to enhance independence, health, and successful involvement in all aspects of life.

 Who provides experiential therapy at Hanley Center?